Last updated 9 June 2020

 To sit and enjoy a cold beverage in Hoi An’s old town at night time, while watching the street life is one of my many memorable moments in Vietnam.

-Please share your favourite places to enjoy a drink in Hoi An in the comments below.
+I’d love to hear about your favourite places to enjoy a drink in Hoi An.
+Please share in the comments below.